 The cheapest cabinets use photo-simulated wood grain and paper thin laminates to create the impression of real wood.

-These can chip and flake away over time, exposing the press board below.
+These can chip and flake away over time, exposing the chipboard below.

 Better drawer joinery uses dovetailing.

 Another sign of lower quality drawer construction is flimsy metal drawer slides.

 Look instead for heavy gauge steel slides with ball bearings.